Historical rankings of prime ministers of the United Kingdom: Seldon, Meakin, Thoms and Egerton

+The latter category is for prime ministers whose tenures were too short to be properly evaluated (though Truss, with the shortest tenure of all, was not placed here).

 Opinion of members of Parliament

 In 2013, a group of academic staff and students at Royal Holloway, University of London, conducted a postal survey of British members of Parliament, asking them to evaluate the success of post-war British prime ministers.
 Some 158 MPs replied to the survey, a response rate of 24%.
 The respondents were 69 Conservatives, 67 Labour MPs, 14 Liberal Democrats and 8 MPs from other parties.

 The survey used the same question employed in the 2004 and 2010 University of Leeds studies: MPs were asked how successful or unsuccessful they considered each prime minister to have been using a 0 to 10 scale, where 0 meant highly unsuccessful and 10 meant highly successful.

 Overall, MPs rated Margaret Thatcher as the most successful post-war prime minister, just ahead of Clement Attlee.
 With the exception of Edward Heath, who was judged more favourably by Labour MPs than by Conservatives, evaluations were split along party lines: Conservative MPs tended to consider Conservative prime ministers to be more successful than did Labour MPs, and Labour MPs generally gave Labour prime ministers higher scores than did Conservative MPs.

 In 2023, the survey was redone with 65 correspondences.